Vietnam, Cambodia & The Mekong Delta

 Low Deposit £99 pp

 Explore the fascinating intertwined countries of Vietnam and Cambodia, from the bustling metropolis of Ho Chi Minh and the ancient kingdom of Angkor Wat, to the spectacular natural beauty and unmistakable outline of Halong Bay and the waterways of the Mekong Delta.

-> We depart London Heathrow on an overnight flight direct to Hanoi, Vietnam's bustling capital, arriving on Day 2.
-In the afternoon we begin our sightseeing tour of the city, with a tuk-tuk ride through Hanoi's Old Quarter, past Hoàn Kiém Lake.
+We depart London Heathrow on an overnight flight direct to Hanoi, Vietnam's bustling capital, arriving on Day 2.
+In the afternoon we begin our sightseeing tour of the city, with a traditional cyclo ride to Hanoi's Old Quarter, past Hoàn Kiém Lake.
 We return to the hotel for dinner this evening

-> We continue exploring Hanoi before we transfer to iconic Halong Bay.
+We continue exploring Hanoi before we transfer to iconic Halong Bay.
 An extraordinary collection of limestone karst rock formations and islands dotted amongst emerald waters, this area of outstanding natural beauty is a UNESCO World Heritage site.
 Here we begin one of the highlights of the tour as we board our luxury junk for an overnight cruise.
 We travel through the incredibly scenic Halong Bay, enjoying lunch and dinner on board as we sail through the beautiful bay.

 As the sun rises over the glorious panorama this morning, you could try Tai Chi on deck.
 After breakfast we visit one of the bay's typical limestone grottos, before we sail back to shore.
 From here we transfer back to Hanoi, stopping en-route at Dong Trieu Pottery Village.
 This evening, we visit a Water Puppet Theatre, where we are treated to a performance of this traditional Vietnamese art form.
 Tonight we join the overnight sleeper service to Hue, in twoberth compartments.